In this series of posts, I’m looking at various approaches I’ve found helpful in smoothing the path towards a Continuous Delivery culture.

 - We made the team truly cross-functional.
 The release team wasn’t just made up of Testers or Developers or Ops, but a blend of roles from across the product teams. e.g. one team might provide a Product Owner and a Developer, while another team might provide a Tester and their Scrum master.
 The Support and Ops teams also provided one or two members.

 - We monitored production before, during and after the release.
 This is where most of our learning took place, and it deserves a blog post of its own (I’ll be following up soon).
 In short though, each production system has a collection of vital signs to indicate its activity and health, and keeping a close eye on them at all stages is crucial.

 While the primary aim of the release team is to ensure a smooth release into production (or roll back as quickly as possible), there is a side benefit: as participants get more and more releases under their belt, they build up more detailed knowledge of Production’s vital signs, what causes them, and how they fluctuate due to changes in activity and the introduction of the release itself.
 This knowledge then flows into people’s day jobs, as they consider more deeply how their changes might impact the next Production release.

 In this article I’ve shared how establishing a virtual, cross-functional, release team can smooth the path towards better Continuous Delivery practice.
 Next time, I’ll look at how and why you can monitor your production system’s own unique vital signs.

 Lyndsay Prewer is a Delivery Lead at Equal Experts.
-A version of this post originally appeared on his own blog – Lyndsayp Ltd – where you can read more of his thoughts on iterative software delivery.
 You can also see him speaking on the topic at Agile on the Beach this September.